 (2) Is a clinician with one of the following licenses:

 The behavioral health clinician shall have completed the sixteen hour on-line e-based academy courses offered through the Ohio department of mental health and addiction services, and have completed the four hour in-person supervising peers training administered by the Ohio department of mental health and addiction services recovery support staff or their designee.

 (D) Peer recovery supporter certification may be renewed by submission to the department of:

 (1) A renewal application;

 (2) Proof of thirty hours of continuing education credits; and,

-(3) The results of a bureau of criminal identification and investigation criminal records check conducted within thirty days prior to submission.
+(3) The results of a bureau of criminal identification and investigation criminal records check, or any other state or federal agency designated by the director,conducted within thirty days prior to submission.

 Renewal of certified peer recovery supporter status is dependent on all materials being completed and submitted to the department.
 Renewal of certification is for two years from the date of the expiration of previous certification or the completion of the review of renewal materials, whichever is later.

 (E) Peer recovery supporter certification may be denied, not renewed, or revoked for any of the following:

 (1) A failure to provide peer recovery supporter services in accordance with the standards set forth in this rule.